 The traditional Jewish neighborhood of Seville borders the historic Center and oozes charm.
 That is, if you like Disneyland-like charm.
 The narrow alleyways are now lined with tourist shops, overpriced bars with lamentable food and hardly a native sevillano in sight.
 For a first-time tourist, it’s breathtaking, with its flamenco music echoing though the cobbled streets.
 For the rest of us, it’s to be avoided as much as possible.

-Not to miss: chowing down a pringa sandwich at Las Columnas, Las Cruces festival in May, the Jardines de Murillo and its fountains, free entrance for students to the Alcazar and its gardens, Extra Verde’s selection of fine olive oils, the beautiful Virgen del Candelaria church (one of my favorites in all of Seville), having a beer at La Fesquita surrounded by photos of Christ crucified.
+Not to miss: chowing down a pringa sandwich at Las Columnas, Las Cruces festival in May, the Jardines de Murillo and its fountains, free entrance for students to the Alcazar and its gardens, the beautiful Virgen del Candelaria church (one of my favorites in all of Seville), having a beer at La Fesquita surrounded by photos of Christ crucified.

 The neighborhood, named for its sandy banks on the Guadalquivir, boasts a number of gorgeous chapels, the bullring and the Torre del Oro, as well as the gintoncito crowd sipping on Gin & Tonics at seemingly every hour.
 Wedged in between the Center and the Guadalquivir River, the houses and apartments here tend to be cramped and overpriced, having belonged to families for years.
 Still, the neighborhood is lively and the taurino crowd ever-present.
 This is the place for you if you’re too lazy to walk elsewhere and are attracted by the nightlife, which is as varied as old man bars and discos.

 For a studio or one bedroom, expect to pay 350-500€.
 For a shared apartment, you’ll pay 200 – 300€.